raiden-network/raiden/ob-review/README.md

 This is vague but generally questioning the interwoven dependencies might help - I commented in the `netting_channel_state` fixture as one example for that.

 Maybe it makes sense to merge certain fixtures to simplify things?

-**caveat:** I might be horribly wrong, because this is really hard to judge without having a deeper insight into the system under test

 I am afraid that after this short time, I have no clear idea how to go about this.
 A lot depends on what is possible to do when a basic system is set up, meaning, what is mutable and what is immutable and how setups can be simplified by having more one-size-fits-all (or at least many) fixtures that reduces the number of different setups needed for different tests.
 Grouping tests by the kind of precondition they need might be worth looking at.
 But I am really just guessing here, as I lack the deeper understanding.